miohtama/binance-api-test-tool/README.md

-This is a command line tool for Binance to test your Binance API application code, orders and events.
+This is a command line to test your Binance API application, orders and events.
 It works with Binance main API as well as [Binance Spot Testnet](https://testnet.binance.vision/).

 The main use case is to fill your own limit orders on Binance Spot Testnet, or otherwise trigger and simulate events you receive over Binance API.